 Oh, there are certainly those who see them as gods.
 A few even go so far as to try and worship them, but I don’t find it helpful to think of them like that.
 Perhaps you could liken them to one of the old pantheons, each with its own rituals, agendas and spheres of influence, but I find simplifying them in such a way makes them harder to truly understand.

-The ‘gods’ were conceived of by humankind as a reflection of themselves, their motives and actions divinely powerful, but in essence purely human.
-These… ‘things’… I find them hard enough to understand without trying to force human frameworks onto them.
+The “gods” were conceived of by humankind as a reflection of themselves, their motives and actions divinely powerful, but in essence purely human.
+These… “things”… I find them hard enough to understand without trying to force human frameworks onto them.

 ARCHIVIST